 Area of Research

-Lisa Dolovich holds the Ontario College of Pharmacists Professor in Pharmacy Practice at the Leslie Dan Faculty of Pharmacy, University of Toronto.
-Her research interests include the evaluation of interventions and collaborative practices that can improve health care delivery and medication management, pharmacy practice including pharmacists’ integration into primary care team-based practice, and how the collection of and discussion about a patient’s health goals, risks and needs affect medication management and patient health.
+Lisa Dolovich is a Professor and Dean at the Leslie Dan Faculty of Pharmacy, University of Toronto.
+Her research interests focus on keeping people healthy at home including the evaluation of interventions that can improve health care delivery and medication management, pharmacy practice including pharmacists’ integration into primary care, and how the collection of and discussion about a patient’s health goals, risks and needs affect medication management and patient health.

 The lack of integration within the health care system is a significant problem that compromises the quality and expected effectiveness of patient care.
 Situations of inadequate collaboration among health care providers or between patients and their health care providers or poorly connected health care structures and processes may result in patients taking too many, too few, or an inappropriate combination of medications.
 As a result, people will not obtain the expected benefits from their medications and may experience medication-related harm.
 Pharmacists play an important role in helping people maintain or improve their health and vitality through better medication choices and management but they are not integrated with the rest of the health care team.